Reading Time: 4 minutes

-Every athlete in sports that involve sprinting want to know how to sprint faster, but nobody wants to actually train for pure speed.
+Every athlete in sports that involve sprinting want to know how to sprint faster.
+The problem is that nobody is actually training for pure speed.

 The first 2 ways you can sprint faster are: